JaniPM/audioplayer/README.md

 ### Getting started

-Starts in development environmant with `npm start` and be accessed from `localhost:3000`
+Starts in development environment with `npm start` and be accessed from `localhost:3000`

 Run unit tests `npm test`